NuGet/Insights/README.md

 https://nugetinsights-joel-worker-0.azurewebsites.net/ - 200 OK
 </pre>

-You can go the first URL which is the website URL. in your web browser click on the **Admin** link in the nav bar.
+You can go the first URL which is the website URL in your web browser and click on the **Admin** link in the nav bar.
 Then, you can start a short run using the "All catalog scans" section, "Use custom cursor" checkbox, and "Start all" button.